Yesvantpur–Puducherry Garib Rath Express: Coach composition

 It is a 22 coach train having Sleeper, 3AC and 2AC accommodations.

 The train has a rake-sharing agreement with the 16533/16534 Bhagat ki Kothi- Bangalore City Weekly express.

 Locomotion

-The train was hauled by diesel engines all the way from Yeswanthpur to Puducherry, with one locomotive reversal at Vriddhachalam and another at Viluppuram.
+The train is hauled using diesel engines all the way from Yeswanthpur to Puducherry, with one locomotive reversal at Vriddhachalam and another at Viluppuram.
 The process of reversal takes around 45 minutes at each of these railway stations.